-The purpose of the Footpath Trading and Parklet Policy Guidelines (the Guidelines) is to provide clear and simple guidance to assist businesses with their applications to establish new or extend existing outdoor dining and trading areas.
+The purpose of the Footpath Trading and Parklet Policy Guidelines (the Guidelines) is to provide clear and simple guidance to assist businesses with their applications to establish new, or extend existing outdoor dining and trading

-The Guidelines will provide Council with a clear decision-making framework for the evaluation of applications and the enforcement of Footpath Trading and Parklet permits.
+The Guidelines will provide Council with a clear decision making framework for the evaluation of applications and the enforcement of Footpath Trading and Parklet permits.

-Frankston City Council (Council) is committed to supporting local businesses and maintaining a high quality and functional public realm through the delivery of well-designed accessible outdoor dining and economic opportunity.
-These areas contribute to creating great places, economic opportunity, vibrant streetscapes and promote a rich and dynamic public life accessible to everyone.
+Frankston City Council (Council) is committed to supporting local businesses and maintaining a high quality and functional public realm through the delivery of well-designed outdoor dining and trading opportunities.
+These areas contribute to creating great places, economic opportunity, vibrant streetscapes and promote a rich and dynamic public life.